 (a) For orders that cannot be completed, the 650_02 transaction is Completed Unexecutable, with the appropriate code and reason sent to the CR.

-(b) For orders that cannot be completed on the requested date due to time constraints in the field, the TDSP will pend the order and schedule on the next available Field Operational Day.
+(b) For orders that cannot be completed on the requested date , the TDSP will pend the order and schedule on the next available Field Operational Day.

 (c) For all Premise types, the TDSP shall not disconnect a Premise before the requested date and shall not disconnect a Premise on the Retail Business Day immediately preceding a holiday.
-The TDSP shall not complete a DNP request between the hours of 1600 and 0700 or on a weekend or holiday.
+The TDSP shall not complete a DNP request between the hours of 1700 and 0700, unless the CR and TDSP coordinate another time for the disconnection to occur, or on a weekend or holiday.

 (8) TDSP completes the order and responds to CR with a 650_02 transaction within one Retail Business Day of completion.